1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsLocal Recreation Improvement Grants Program is sponsored by New Jersey Department of Community Affairs.
-Supports the improvement and repair of public recreation facilities, including basketball courts, in New Jersey.
+Offers funding to counties, municipalities, and school districts for the improvement and repair of public recreation facilities, including parks and recreation centers.

 Get alerted about grants like this